TaitoUnited/taito-cli/docs/tutorial/12-creating-a-custom-command.md

 ## 12. Creating a custom command

-TODO Creating a taito-cli plugin.
+TODO Creating a Taito CLI plugin.

-TODO Also creating a custom zone? -> using taito-cli with custom infrastucture.
+TODO Also creating a custom zone? -> using Taito CLI with custom infrastucture.

 ---